JNavith/tailwindcss-theme-variants/README.md

             // If you haven't seen "compact" yet, it's the same as true
             // but reduces resulting CSS file size by a lot
             variants: {
-                // The custom variant function, written by you
+                // The custom variant function you wrote
                 hocus: (selector) => `${selector}:hover, ${selector}:focus`,
             },
         }),